fcasaloti/omdb-api-react/README.md

 # omdb-api - https://fcasaloti.github.io/omdb-api-react/

 OMDB is an application developed using React that gets movie data from omdbapi.com.
-Users can search for a movie using a textbox and the application fetch data using API.
+Users can search for a movie using a textbox and the application fetch data using an API.
 All the results are displayed in a table.
 Users can Nominee movies that are copied from the results table to the Nominations table.

+# Some considerations
+* Users can Nominee only 5 movies
+* When a movie is nominated, the button "Nominee" is disabled
+* The button "Nominee" is enabled when the movie is removed from Nominations
-All data in the Nominations table are persistent, which means that even if the user closes the browser, it will keep the Nominations list unless the user removes it using a provided button.
+* Data in Nominations is persistent, even though the user closes the browser

 # Using this application